drewmccormack/ensembles/README.md

 11. Open the URL Types section, and change the URL Schemes entry to

 		db-<Your Dropbox App Key>

+Idiomatic includes one more sync service: IdioSync.
+This is a custom service based on a Node.js server, and Amazon S3 storage.
+The source code for the server is provided to those purchasing a Priority Support Package at [ensembles.io](http://ensembles.io).

 #### Getting to Know Ensembles